How Ancient Egyptians Built the Pyramids: The Complete Guide

 Isler’s trials show incremental shimming raised a course in about 1.5 hours.
 Keable’s variant sped small lifts to roughly two minutes by using pallets and small blocks.
 Hussey-Pailos proved a single-lift lever device could raise a 1,100 kg unit in under a minute with a safety factor of two.

-Choose between methods by block weight, crew skill, and available lever materials.
+Choose among methods based on block weight, crew skill, and available lever materials.
 For very heavy stones, staged shims protect finished faces and walls.
 For smaller units, single-lift devices cut time and crew fatigue.

 Trials, timing, and job-site routines

 Use trial benchmarks to plan lifts per hour and crew rotations.
-Design cribbing and shims so levers get a secure bite on stone without nicking fine work.
-Set staging ledges where final lifts occur to avoid congestion on ramp entries.
+Design cribbing and shims so that levers get a secure bite on the stone without nicking the fine work.
+Set staging ledges at the final lift locations to avoid congestion at ramp entries.

 Practical rules: standardize lever lengths and shim sizes, run inspection checks after each placement, log lift metrics, and train crews in clear sequencing to avoid pinch zones.
 This system keeps course lines square and lets a pyramid rise with predictable daily progress.